-- 1. support and encourage appropriate student learning
+- · Support and encourage appropriate student learning

-- 2. contribute directly to semester grades, predicted grades, and internal assessment grades
+- · Contribute directly to semester grades, predicted grades, and internal assessment grades

-- 3. be conducted primarily in the form of:
+- Be conducted primarily in the form of:

 - a.
 Semester exams

 - b.
 Class unit tests

 - c.
-Projects and internal assessment tasks - 4.
-Contribute towards a proportion of the final IB Diploma Grade that is awarded by the IB.
+Projects and internal assessment tasks

+- Contribute towards a proportion of the final IB Diploma Grade that is awarded by the IB

-Formal Examination Sessions in the IBDP
+Formal Examination Sessions in the DP: